SRI-CSL/radler/doc/radler_language.rst

 Nodes
 ~~~~~

-When creating a node, radler will construct one instance of the
+When creating a node, Radler will construct one instance of the
 provided C++ class (the ``CXX`` field).
 The step method of this
 instance will be called at a fixed frequency defined by the node's
 period (the ``PERIOD`` field).
 This step function needs to be proven
-to have a worst case execution time inferior to the one described
+to have a worst case execution time no greater than the one described
 here in the ``WCET`` field.
 At each call, the step function is
 provided with the messages received from its subscriptions and is
 required to write the messages it has to publish.